 Which iPhones Have Wireless Charging?
-The COMPLETE List | Know Your Mobile
+The COMPLETE List [2024 Guide]

 Apple didn’t start adding wireless charging capabilities to its phones until 2017, with the release of the iPhone 8.
 Several Android phones offered wireless charging a few years earlier, though the technology wasn’t as robust or reliable as it is today.

-All iPhones Apple sells in 2020 currently support wireless charging.
-What follows is a list of every iPhone Apple has ever made that supports the technology.
+All iPhones Apple sells in 2024 currently support wireless charging.
+What follows is a list of every iPhone Apple has ever made that supports the technology…

 - iPhone 12